 Random LH's may not work well unless $n_d >> k$, but other LH designs are available.
 Minimax or maximin LH's have good space-filling properties, and algorithms or packages for constructing them can be found in most statistical software packages.
 Cioppa and Lucas (2007) construct nearly orthogonal Latin hypercube (NOLH) designs that have good space-filling and orthogonality properties for small or moderate k ($k \le 29$).
-Portions of two of their designs are shown in Figure 4c and d: an NOLH design with 17 design points, and an NOLH design with 257 design points.
-The two-dimensional space-filling behavior of the NOLH compares favorably with that of the 4^4 factorial for roughly 1/15 the computational effort, so experimenters concerned about the level of computational effort might prefer the latter.
-Alternatively, experimenters considering the use of the 4^4 factorial (and thus willing to run 256 design points) might prefer the NOLH with 257 design points (just one more) - and gain the ability to examine a much denser set of factor-level combinations, as well as explore up to 25 additional factors using the same design!
+Portions of two of their designs are shown in Figures 4(c) and (d): an NOLH design with 17 design points, and an NOLH design with 257 design points.
+The two-dimensional space-filling behavior of the 17 design point NOLH compares favorably with that of the 44 factorial of Figure 4(b) for roughly 1/15 the number of design points, so experimenters concerned about the level of computational effort might prefer the NOLH.
+Alternatively, experimenters considering the use of the 44 factorial (and thus willing to run 256 design points) might prefer the NOLH with 257 design points-just one more-and gain both the ability to examine a much denser set of factor-level combinations and to explore up to 25 additional factors using the same design!
 The benefits of LH sampling are greatest for large k.
-Assuming that a single design point takes one second to run, each replication of a 29-factor experiment would take under five minutes using an NOLH design, but over 17 years using a 2^{29} factorial design.
-More recently, Hernandez et al. (2012) use a mixed integer programming approach to generate sets of Latin hypercubes that are saturated or nearly-saturated.
-These extend Latin hypercube designs for simulation studies with larger numbers of factors.
-MacCalman et al. (2018) develop NOLH designs that permit the estimation of full second-order response models when the number of factors is relatively small.
+Assuming that a single design point takes one second to run, each replication of a 29-factor experiment would take under five minutes using an NOLH design, versus over 17 years using a 2^{29} full factorial design.

 Replicating the design allows us to determine whether or not a constant error variance is a reasonable characterization of the simulation's performance, and is highly recommended.
 If we have the time and budget for even more sampling, then two or more different Latin hypercubes or NOLHs can be stacked to obtain a larger design with better space-filling properties.
-Stacking two designs means running both sets of design points; one way to obtain two different designs from the same NOLH matrix is to reassign the factors to different columns of the experiment design matrix.
+Stacking two designs means running both sets of design points.
+One way to obtain two different designs from the same basic design matrix is to reassign the factors to different columns of the experiment design matrix.
+Figure 7 shows both a single stack and the first four stacks of a frequency based design, where the factors are varied between their minimum and maximum levels according to a carefully-chosen set of cosine frequencies (Sanchez and Sanchez 2019; Jacobson et al. 1991).
+Stacking can be used to improve space-filling behavior for many types of designs, including LH, space-filling sphere-packing designs (Johnson et al. 1990), fast flexible filling designs (Lekivetz and Jones 2015), and others.
+An analyst who starts with a small number of replications on a base design may later choose either to increase replications or to add more stacks.